SubSixSolutions/athlessary/README.md

 ## Future Development

-The intial groudwork includes plans for future development of a team wide messaging system, either through text or email, and the ability to add different classes of users.
+The initial groundwork includes plans for future development of a team wide messaging system, either through text or email, and the ability to add different classes of users.

 # Built With